Akhila0208/Lacrose_Game_Live_Pipeline/README.md

 - **Data Consistency and Integrity**: Ensuring data consistency across different databases and services, especially when handling real-time data streams and updates.
 - **Real-Time Data Processing**: Handling real-time data streams required optimizing the Spark execution plan and using efficient data processing techniques.

-## Acknowledgments

-Special thanks to Professor Michael Fudge for the original concept and permission to adapt this project for a portfolio piece.